Tested on animals:No

 There’s also the added risk of getting these ingredients in your eyes when they’re present in a cleanser, which is especially true for this formula given its high amount of sodium hydroxide.
 The tight, dry feeling this cleanser leaves (the result of its harsh nature) is probably what is mistaken for exfoliation, but in fact, all that’s removed are lipids and other substances that help keep your skin healthy.

 Neocutis claims that this fragrance-free cleanser is “specially formulated to work together with Neocutis skincare,” but that would be equally true of any cleanser, so you needn’t believe this oldest of cosmetics myths.
 There is no reason not to mix products from different skincare lines, so long as they’re well formulated and appropriate for your skin type.

-- Ineffective as a chemical exfoliant.
+- Ineffective as an exfoliant.

 - Potentially irritating and drying base (especially if you get it into your eyes).

 Not Being Gentle to Skin Can Increase Oily skin & Breakouts: Whether you can see it on the surface of skin or not, using harsh, skin-aggravating ingredients or cleansing brushes with stiff bristles, is a serious problem for all skin types but uniquely so for those with oily, combination, and blemish-prone skin.